Undergraduate Chemistry at Carolina

 Undergraduate students are an integral part of the Chemistry Department, and the department recognizes this annually with scholarships, fellowships, job fairs, a Junior/Senior Banquet, and a spring BBQ.
 Our students frequently receive national recognition for their achievements through scholarships and awards including the prestigious Goldwater Scholarship and Churchill Fellowship.

-Almost every undergraduate chemistry major that has undertaken a research project has found it to be an exciting and rewarding experience.
+Undergraduates find research to be an exciting and rewarding experience.
 Undergraduate research can help you acquire a spirit of inquiry, initiative, independence, sound judgment, patience, persistence, alertness, and the ability to use the chemical literature.

 The Department strongly endorses undergraduate research as one of the potentially most rewarding aspects of your undergraduate experience.